tmlnv/layer_zero_bridger/README.md

 ## Modules usage

-To use separate modules, execute the `main.py` script using `--mode` flag with one of possible options:
+To use separate modules, execute the `main.py` script using `--mode` flag with one of possible options or pass the `--mode` flag followed by the specific option to the Docker run command:

 ### One way bridge